implict/ofSiteKR/_documentation/utils/ofUtils_functions.markdown

 _advanced: False_
 -->

+_inlined_description: _

 _description: _

-Converts a string representation `boolString` (e.g., "TRUE") to an actual `bool` using a case-insensitive comparison against the words "true" and "false".
+Converts a string representation boolString (e.g., "TRUE") to an actual bool using a case-insensitive comparison against the words "true" and "false".